Kingdom of Heaven (film): Academic critique and historical accuracy

 Scott said: "Story books are what we base our movies on, and what we base our characters on."
 The story of Balian of Ibelin was heavily fictionalised; the historical Balian was not a French artisan but a prominent lord in the Kingdom of Jerusalem.
 The characters of Godfrey of Ibelin and the Hospitaller were wholly invented, while the stories of others were "tweaked"; for example, Raynald of Châtillon's responsibility for the Christian defeat is downplayed to make Guy "more of an autonomous villain".
-Scott defended the depiction of the Muslim - Christian relationship in footage on the DVD version of the movie's extra features - Scott sees this portrayal as being a contemporary look at the history.
-He argued that peace and brutality are concepts relative to one's experience.
-Since contemporary society is so far removed from the brutal times in which the movie takes place, he told the story in a way that he felt was faithful to the source material yet was more accessible to a modern audience.
-In other words, the "peace" that existed was exaggerated to fit modern ideas of what such a peace would be.
-At the time, it was merely a lull in Muslim - Christian violence compared to the standards of the period.
-The recurring use of "Assalamu Alaikum", the traditional Arabic greeting meaning "Peace be with you", is spoken both in Arabic and English several times.

 The "Director's Cut" of the film is a four-disc set, two of which are dedicated to a feature-length documentary called The Path to Redemption.
 This contains an additional featurette on historical accuracy called "Creative Accuracy: The Scholars Speak", in which Dr Nancy Caciola said that despite the various inaccuracies and fictionalised/dramatised details, she considered the film a "responsible depiction of the period".
 Caciola agreed with the fictionalisation of characters because "crafting a character who is someone the audience can identify with" is necessary for a film.
 She said, "I, as a professional, have spent much time with medieval people, so to speak, in the texts that I read; and quite honestly there are very few of them that if I met in the flesh I feel that I would be very fond of."

 Screenwriter William Monahan, who is a long-term enthusiast of the period, has said, "If it isn't in, it doesn't mean we didn't know it ...
 What you use, in drama, is what plays.
 Shakespeare did the same."